EN

 One of the biggest advantages of a home lift is the installation speed compared to conventional elevators.
 Many models don’t require a deep pit, machine room, or major structural changes.

 Some units can even be installed directly against existing walls or staircases, minimizing disruption.
-Whereas a traditional lift may take weeks to build and fit, a home lift can often be installed within just a few days.
+Whereas a traditional lift system may take weeks to build and fit, a home lift can often be installed within just a few days.
 That means less downtime, lower labor costs, and quicker accessibility for your family.

 Installation process- fast home lift installation process